skhal/lab/cluster/net.lab.nuc.snk/doc/setup.md

 # service sshd start
 ```

-Verify that SSH server runs and it works using an `op` user from LDAP:
+Verify that SSH server runs and works by using an `op` user from LDAP:

 ```console
 # sockstat -4 | grep sshd